Parking Rules & Regulations

 - The Appeals Board will render a decision.

 - If the decision was rendered in your favor you will receive a refund for the amount they determine.

 The fact that previous violations were not cited or appear to have been overlooked, does not excuse a violation.
 The limited number of enforcement personnel makes it necessary for each operator to cooperate voluntarily and fully to make the University campus a safe and efficient place to drive and work.

 Only truly extenuating circumstances beyond the control of the driver can be considered as an excuse.
 Most common excuses which the board hears and cannot honor are: “I had to hurry for an appointment, class, exam, etc.”; “The car next to mine did not get a ticket”; “I did not see the sign”; “There was no place else to park”.

 A parking violation will not be excused on the grounds that another person was operating the vehicle at the time the citation was issued.

 Payment of Fine

-In order for a second appeal to be heard, the fine must be paid within fourteen (14) days of the citation being issued.
+In order for a second appeal to be heard, the fine must be paid within twenty-one (21) days of the citation being issued.
 If the Appeals Board rules in your favor, the fine will be refunded.

 Parking Appeal Board

 The Parking Appeal Board is charged with reviewing written appeals of citations and determining the validity of the violation in accordance with the Parking Rules and Regulations.
-The Parking Appeal Board is composed of representatives of the University community selected from students, staff, and faculty and one ex-officio member of Parking Services.
+The Parking Appeal Board is composed of representatives of the University community selected from students, staff, and faculty.

 Written Notice of Appeals Board Decision